molecula/documentation/reference/data-ingestion/_posts/2022-04-01-ingester-configuration.md

 ## Header Descriptions

-The [CSV](/reference/data-ingestion/ingester-configuration#csv-ingester) and [SQL](/reference/data-ingestion/ingester-configuration#sql-ingester) ingesters use the same syntax for describing how you want the fields in your source data to be ingested into Molecula.
+The [CSV](/reference/data-ingestion/ingester-configuration#csv-ingester) and [SQL](/reference/data-ingestion/ingester-configuration#sql-ingester) ingesters use the same syntax for describing how you want the fields in your source data to be ingested into FeatureBase.
 The basic structure is

 `field_name__FieldType_Arg1_Arg2`